hhenriques1999/daAInuke/README.md

 # Issues
 It may remove false positives, there's not much I can do and there are holes where images would be...

+# Usage
+Paste it on the developer console log of your favorite web browser